|He is 29 in this image with Fox, the border collie, a ewe approaching.|

 The Texas hills were a haven for red birds.
 Erik the Red flying around obviously sticks out against the green, but the red bird is a symbol and a bandage.
 You can mimic its call which is not as offensive as calling elk.
 Nobody thinks you're going to shoot the bird, unless they're twelve.
 What's for dinner dear?
 Did you get any cardinals?
 Instead rather, the houses scoot over the hill and come down its nose like carbuncles.
 "Where America, the Indies?
 Oh sir, upon her nose, all o'er embellished...whole armadoes of carracks at her nose" (Comedy of Errors), the tree trunks snorted, shorted, cut to the knee.
 Once upon a time we would invoke France to mourn the aching loss of skies and brown furze nobody is supposed to mourn without deprecating the hill.
 "Snort out terra incognita?"
 (Th.
 Randolph, Hey For Honesty).
 In the long while after Erik the Red, Sir Walter Raleigh joined the new world folly for gold in Guiana, resulting in the death of his son, piracy and his Raleigh's own beheading.
 He like Erik the Red buried his son in the new world.
 They went pathetically hand in hand.
 Raleigh says You rose into the mountain air and nevermore were seen.
 So the poem asks what children lifting pretty heads from pillowed beds were doing at the tops of mountains, but right up until Sons of the discoverers came to that end.
 In 1522 Columbus' son, Diego, Viceroy of the Indies, crippled by discoveries with his son Luis, brought slaves together with sugar, worse than death, provoking the first slave rising on his plantation that spread to Santo Domingo and all the Caribbean sugar lands (Opening the Vein, 96).
 So children born with the reason of being true love, kiss and fly, wake and die.
 Ophelia, what is it about?
 Once upon a time when it was dead and gone, when one was enough and too much to be alive and well in Ameryca, the new found land, a glory rose up into the head and it was dead, a poem that somehow got completely left out but was primary in the manuscript.
 Where my Freudian rabbi "in a pitiless world and a technological civilization that eludes" (Löwy of Kafka's Amerika), does naked force and arbitrary power not police?

-Settling in the unreconstructed outside Austin, Hungry Hill was home of stills, dogs, ex-cons with guns.
-I would drive into town along Balcones or Lamar, streets and places presumed long gone, covered with apartment buildings, banks and divided highways.
-If the Faerie Queene started the Renaissance in my imagination, what started the thing about Ameryca?
+Settling in this unreconstructed Hungry Hill, a home of stills, dogs, ex-cons with guns, I would drive the ten miles into town along Balcones or Lamar, streets and places presumed long gone, covered with apartment buildings, banks and divided highways.
+If the Faerie Queene started the Renaissance in my imagination, what started this thing about Ameryca?
 It was the land itself, the brown cedar needles on the ground.
 When I lay in a hammock between oleanders, the smell of dry earth when it rained, sheep and the retama thorn tree with its yellow blossoms, and white lilies that came up from the rock,

 Fire broke out.